Doctor’s Note: Your Essential Guide to Scalp Psoriasis

 Best Procedures for Scalp Psoriasis

-Sometimes, even prescription treatments aren’t enough to manage psoriasis effectively.
-In such cases, doctors may recommend phototherapy, a more advanced treatment.
-Phototherapy involves exposing the skin to controlled amounts of ultraviolet (UV) light to reduce inflammation and slow down skin cell growth.
-This treatment is usually performed in a medical setting but can also involve home devices.
-If topical treatments aren't providing relief, discussing phototherapy with your doctor could be a beneficial next step.
+Sometimes, even prescription treatments aren’t enough to control psoriasis.
+In these cases, doctors might suggest phototherapy, a more advanced option.
+Phototherapy uses controlled amounts of ultraviolet (UV) light to reduce inflammation and slow down skin cell growth.
+It’s usually done in a clinic but can also be done at home with special devices.
+If creams or pills aren’t working, talking to your doctor about phototherapy could help.
 Common types of phototherapy for psoriasis include:

 Home Phototherapy